Gary Ewing

 Garrison Arthur "Gary" Ewing is a fictional character from the CBS soap opera, Knots Landing, a spin-off of Dallas.
 The character of Gary Ewing was first played by actor David Ackroyd in a two-part Dallas season two episode "Reunion" in 1978.
 Gary Ewing was the middle son of oil baron Jock and Miss Ellie Ewing, the father of Lucy Ewing and the ex-husband of Valene Ewing.
 Over a year later, the part of Gary Ewing was recast for the spin-off Knots Landing with actor Ted Shackelford in the role, and Gary became one of the main stars of the series in 1979.
 Shackelford played Gary Ewing in Knots Landing for its entire fourteen seasons (1979-1993), while continuing to make occasional appearances in Dallas during that time.
-The character of Gary made his last Knots Landing appearance in 1997 in the reunion series Knots Landing: Back to the Cul-de-Sac.
+The character of Gary made his last Knots Landing appearance in 1997 in the reunion miniseries Knots Landing: Back to the Cul-de-Sac.
 Shackelford reprised his character for the new, updated version of Dallas in 2013.

 Development

 Casting and creation

+Writer David Jacobs actually created Knots Landing before Dallas, but CBS wanted something more "saga-like" and initially passed on the idea.
+Jacobs then created Dallas, which the network approved.
 From the outset, Dallas was centered on the lives of the wealthy Ewing family, who lived at Southfork Ranch outside of Dallas, Texas.
-Once the show became a success after the 5 episodes that made up season 1, the producers decided to expand the roles of certain characters.
+Once the show became a success after the five episodes that made up season 1, the producers decided to expand the roles of certain characters.
 They introduced the parents of Lucy Ewing (Charlene Tilton), who had not been shown on-screen until that point.
-After the success of Dallas, Jacobs' presented his initial idea again and created Knots Landing, with some alterations of his original script.
-In an interview, Jacobs explained: " Well, that's pretty good, but you know-and then he pulled out the pages that we'd left for them a few years ago on Knots Landing, or a year before on Knots, and he said, 'Is there any way we can make this a spin-off?'
+After the success of Dallas, Jacobs' presented his initial idea for Knots Landing again, with some alterations of his original script.
+In an interview, Jacobs explained how executives said:"'Is there any way we can make this a spin-off?'
 I just took one of the couples and made it, you know, Val and Gary who had already been created on the parent series and putting them into the mix, but when you have four couples and you change one, you sort of have to change the dynamic all the way around.
 However, once I wrote the script, remarkably little changed from the script and the pilot as you would see it."
-Gary Ewing was originally played by actor David Ackroyd, but Ackroyd was unable to sign on for the spin-off, and the role was recast to Ted Shackelford.
+Gary Ewing was originally played by actor David Ackroyd, but Ackroyd was unable to sign on for the spin-off, and the role was recast with Ted Shackelford.